 Residents across the borough will also be able to choose from 20 candidates for London mayor – including Labour incumbent Sadiq Khan, Conservative Shaun Bailey, Green candidate Sian Berry and Liberal Democrat Luisa Porritt.
 Potted manifestos are on the London Elects website.
 There are also elections for the 25-member London Assembly, where 14 candidate represent “super constituencies” each combining two or more boroughs, and 11 come from party lists and are tasked with representing the whole capital.
 There are 18 different groups on the party list for this election.

-Len Duvall, Greenwich Council leader in the 1990s, will be expecting to elected for the fifth time as assembly member for Greenwich and Lewisham, making him the longest-serving representative at City Hall.
+Len Duvall, Greenwich Council leader in the 1990s, will be expecting to elected for the sixth time as assembly member for Greenwich and Lewisham, making him the longest-serving representative at City Hall.
 His challengers are Greenwich councillor Charlie Davis for the Conservatives, Chris Annous for the Liberal Democrats, air quality campaigner Rosamund Kissi-Debrah for the Greens, Edward Apostolides for the hard-right Reform UK party and independent Tan Bui, a New Cross resident who polled 130 votes in Lewisham Deptford in the 2019 general election.

 There are also by-elections in four Lewisham Council wards – Bellingham, Catford South, New Cross and Sydenham – and one in the Longlands ward in Bexley borough.